Group A: Workshops on Leading Class

 Leading Discussions in the Humanities and Qualitative Social Sciences

 Participants will experience a hands-on introduction to leading discussions in humanities and qualitative social science fields, including useful methods and formats for engaging students and some common challenges to leading a productive discussion.
 This workshop is most appropriate for TAs in fields such as comparative literature, history, political science, EALC, NELC, and Africana studies.
-It is also appropriate for some TAs in Anthropology, Annenberg, and Management.
+It is also appropriate for most TAs in Anthropology, Annenberg, and Management.

 Leading Discussions in the Sciences and Quantitative Social Sciences